dejanbogdanovski/website-repos/README.md

 ```
 docker-compose up -d
 ```
-Open localhost on your web browser and wait for the installation of Magento, if the installation is completed successfully, Magento luma home page will appear.

 6. Place the code folder in your container with this command:
 ```
 docker cp code <container name bitnami>:/opt/bitnami/magento/htdocs/app